kevinflo/fumblr/README.md

-== README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+This is a super basic CRUD app tumblr clone I whipped up for a code sample

-1. Values to secrets.yml for produciton are as follows
+Values needed in secrets.yml for produciton are as follows

 secret_key_base
 mailer_sender